- How does transfer work?

 Ideally, your coursework at COD should meet general education requirements and support your chosen major.
 Certain majors require specific prerequisites or other coursework before you can be admitted.

 AAS degrees are generally designed to provide you with direct workforce skills and are not designed to transfer to four-year colleges and universities.
 Typically, general education courses required for a bachelor's degree exceed those needed for AAS degrees.

 There are many Associate in Applied Science degree programs that have made special articulation agreements with four-year/transfer institutions resulting in easier transitions.
 For example, National-Louis University and Aurora University both have transfer agreements with COD's Human Services program.
 Additional agreements exist with other universities.

 If you are pursuing an AAS degree, fully investigate if and where opportunities to transfer exist.
-Meet with a faculty advisor to insure you understand your options and are on track for transferring.
+Meet with a faculty member to insure you understand your options and are on track for transferring.

 Investigate transfer schools